chadfazio/asm341/module2/lab1/lab1.rst

 Task 1: Create a Security Policy and Enable Logging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Open your browser of choice and navigate to the BIG-IP management interface.
-For the purposes of this lab you can find it at ``https://10.1.1.245/`` or by clicking on the **bigip01** shortcut in Firefox.
+For the purposes of this lab you can find it at ``https://10.1.1.245/`` or by clicking on the **bigip** shortcut in Firefox.

 #.
 Login to the BIG-IP with the username: **f5student** and the password **f5DEMOs4u!**